Incident Investigation

 Damage to business reputation

 Reputation can be damaged among both customers and employees, following the health and safety breach.
-The breach breaks trust with employees, making them feel unsafe in the workplace.
+The breach breaks the trust of employees, making them feel unsafe in the workplace.

 Keep your business compliant with health and safety legislation by contacting us today!